gggeek/polyfill-gettext/README.md

 ## TODO

+* support other means than using mbstring of converting between character sets

+* expand the test suite and improve the emulation of the native gettext API to cover errors, returned values, support for all environment variables, etc...

 * Improve speed to be even more comparable to the native gettext implementation.

 * Try to use hash tables in MO files: with pre-loading, would it be useful at all?

 ## Never-asked-questions